-- 3.2.4 Budgetary Accounting and Control.
+- 3.2.3 Capital Improvement Program (CIP).
+Each year HRSD will adopt a ten-year CIP that identifies capital projects to be undertaken over the next ten years to meet projected needs for regulatory compliance, infrastructure renewal, expansion, replacing old or new facilities, principally Capital Assets and Locality Assets. - 3.2.4 Budgetary Accounting and Control.
 HRSD operates in accordance with annual operating and capital budgets prepared on a basis of accounting that is different from generally accepted accounting principles. - A. The operating budget is adopted by department, with budgetary controls exercised administratively by management at the department level.
 The General Manager is authorized to transfer funds among departments without further approval by the Commission.
 Appropriations lapse at the end of the fiscal year.
-Valid, outstanding encumbrances (those for which performance under a contract is expected in the next year) are re-appropriated without further approval by the Commission and become part of the subsequent year's budget. - B. The capital budget is a ten-year plan of CIP spending based on estimated project costs and prioritized schedules.
-Prior to the commencement of construction for any project, the Commission must appropriate funding for the total project cost.
-If a project is expected to exceed its initial appropriation, the Commission must approve any additional funding through a revised appropriation. - 3.3 DEBT SERVICE COVERAGE.
+Valid, outstanding encumbrances (those for which performance under a contract is expected in the next year) are re-appropriated without further approval by the Commission and become part of the subsequent fiscal year's budget. - B. The capital budget is a ten-year plan of CIP spending based on estimated project costs and prioritized schedules.
+Prior to beginning a capital project, however, , the Commission must appropriate funding for the total project cost.
+If a project is expected to exceed its approved budget, staff must seek additional funding from the Commission through a supplemental appropriation. - 3.3 DEBT SERVICE COVERAGE.
 HRSD will comply with the debt service coverage ratios included in its Trust Agreements.
 Beyond the Trust Agreements' minimums, HRSD will adopt operating and capital budgets that it projects will enable HRSD to maintain a Debt Service Coverage Ratio Adjusted at a minimum of 1.5 times on Senior Bonds and 1.4 times on total debt. - 3.4 DERIVATIVES.
 The Derivatives section outlined herein is intended to provide general direction regarding the use, procurement and execution of Derivatives by HRSD.
 The Policy is intended to relate to the use of various interest rate hedging techniques, including the contractual exchange of different fixed and variable rate payment streams through interest rate swap agreements.
 The Policy is not intended to relate to other derivative products, such as hedges for fuel or other commodities that HRSD may consider for hedging exposures other than to interest rates. - 3.5 ACCOUNTING AND FINANCIAL REPORTING.
 Except as permitted by the Subordinate Trust Agreement, HRSD will adhere to all Generally Accepted Accounting Principles (GAAP).
 As permitted by the Subordinate Trust Agreement, HRSD may present, or cause to be presented, certain calculations that reflect certain adjustments that are not in accordance with GAAP.